memo1093/FoodApp/README.md

 # Usage

 You can pull repository and can be use with ready components.
+First you need to write console this Efcore commands for create database.

+dotnet ef database update -s ../foodapp.webui --context FoodContext

-Project has ready all roles(admin/master/user) account.
-Admin account is:
+Project already has account member for all roles(admin/master/user) account.
+This account is:

 username : foodapp_admin
 password : Foodapp_159357456